 Board of Directors

-J. Kevin Griffin is the Senior Vice President of Financial Planning & Analysis at Novant Health, a not‑for‑profit integrated system of 14 hospitals and a medical group consisting of approximately 1,300 physicians in 355 clinic locations, as well as numerous outpatient surgery centers, medical plazas, rehabilitation programs, diagnostic imaging centers, and community health outreach programs.
+J. Kevin Griffin is the Senior Vice President of Financial Planning & Analysis at Novant Health, a not for profit integrated system of 18 hospitals and a medical group consisting of approximately 2,000 physicians in 600 clinic locations, as well as numerous outpatient surgery centers, medical plazas, rehabilitation programs, diagnostic imaging centers, and community health outreach programs.
 Mr. Griffin’s responsibilities at Novant primarily include debt capital market and M&A transactions, along with various other strategic analysis projects.
 From 2007 to October 2012, Mr. Griffin was a Managing Director of Fennebresque & Co., LLC, a boutique investment banking firm located in Charlotte, North Carolina.
 From 2003 through 2007, he was a Partner at McColl Partners, LLC, where he originated and executed middle market M&A transactions.
 Prior to McColl Partners, Mr. Griffin worked in the M&A and corporate finance divisions of Lazard Ltd, JPMorgan, and Bank of America in New York, Chicago, and Charlotte.
 Mr. Griffin’s investment banking experience consists primarily of executing and originating mergers and acquisitions and corporate finance transactions.

-Brian E. Lane has served as Chief Executive Officer and President of Comfort Systems USA, Inc. (NYSE: FIX), a leading provider of commercial, industrial and institutional heating, ventilation and air conditioning (“HVAC”) services, since December 2011 and as a director of Comfort Systems since November 2010.
+Brian E. Lane has served as Chief Executive Officer and President of Comfort Systems USA, Inc. (NYSE: FIX), a leading provider of commercial, industrial and institutional heating, ventilation and air conditioning and electrical services, since December 2011 and as a director of Comfort Systems since November 2010.
 Mr. Lane served as Comfort Systems’ President and Chief Operating Officer from March 2010 until December 2011.
 Mr. Lane joined Comfort Systems in October 2003 and served as Vice President and then Senior Vice President for Region One until he was named Executive Vice President and Chief Operating Officer in January 2009.
 Prior to joining Comfort Systems, Mr. Lane spent fifteen years at Halliburton Company (NYSE: HAL), a global service and equipment company devoted to energy, industrial, and government customers.
 During his tenure at Halliburton, he held various positions in business development, strategy and project initiatives, and he departed as the Regional Director of Europe and Africa.
 Mr. Lane’s additional experience included serving as a Regional Director of Capstone Turbine Corporation (NASDAQ: CPST), a distributed power manufacturer.
 He also was a Vice President of Kvaerner, an international engineering and construction company, where he focused on the chemical industry.
-Mr. Lane is also a member of the Board of Directors of Griffen Dewatering Corporation, a privately held company.
+Mr. Lane also served as a member of the Board of Directors of Griffen Dewatering Corporation, a privately held company, from 2014 until November 2020.
 Mr. Lane earned a Bachelor of Science in Chemistry from the University of Notre Dame and his MBA from Boston College.